AldisVitolins/github-slideshow/_posts/0000-01-02-AldisVitolins.md

 layout: slide
 title: "Welcome to dobrix slide!"
 ---
-Here Should Be my text
+text has been replaced!
-Use the left arrow to go back!
+Use the left arrow to go back!git addd